bhhnguyen/bhhnguyen.github.io/_projects/1_project.md

     </div>
 </div>
 <div class="caption">
-    This is from <a href="https://2021.huntinality.com/puzzle/lolo.html">Lolo</a>, a puzzle consisting of four different minipuzzles.
-The twist here is that there are components of each minipuzzle that depends on one of the other three minipuzzles.
-Figuring out how each puzzle relates to the others is key to solving and extracting the final answer of this puzzle.
+    This is from <a href="https://2021.huntinality.com/puzzle/lolo.html">Lolo</a>, a puzzle consisting of four different minipuzzles that each had a hidden dependency on other minipuzzles.
 </div>

 Though I had editorial oversight over every puzzle in the hunt, here is a comprehensive list of the puzzles I authored for this event.
 Each page has a solution that walks through how the puzzle works.